-Tomas A. Matza’s first book, Shock Therapy: The Ethics and Biopolitics of Precarious Care in Post-Soviet Russia (under contract at Duke University Press), draws on fieldwork in St. Petersburg, Russia, where he explored the psychotherapy boom that followed the collapse of the Soviet Union.
+Tomas A. Matza’s first book, Shock Therapy: Psychology, Precarity, and Well-Being in Postsocialist Russia (2018), draws on fieldwork in St. Petersburg, Russia, where he explored the psychotherapy boom that followed the collapse of the Soviet Union.
 This involved ethnographic research in psychological assistance organizations for children and adults, media analysis, and extensive interviews.
 The book examines how new ideas and practices of selfhood, and what he calls “precarious care," have emerged alongside Russia's political and economic transformations following the collapse of the USSR.
 Shock Therapy describes the various political afterlives of psychotherapeutic care, which is now practiced as: a marketable commodity, a technique of biopolitical management, and a means to personal healing.
 These transformations in the nature of care have, in turn, turned the “self” into a site of political and economic production, providing practitioners with new forms of geographic and class mobility, but also creating new means of social differentiation among clients.

-Finally, Professor Matza continues a teaching interest in the politics of climate change.
+Finally, Professor Matza continues a teaching interest in the politics of climate change and carbon markets.

 Culture & Politics of Mental Health